abregado/champions-combat/_chapters/rules.md

 # Power token effects
 Sections can contain a {% include icon_image.html link='files/images/icon-power-up.png' %} or {% include icon_image.html link='files/images/icon-power-down.png' %} symbol.

-If a section has a {% include icon_image.html link='files/images/icon-power-down.png' %} symbol on it, then you must spend a Power token to use the effect.
+If a section has a {% include icon_image.html link='files/images/icon-power-down.png' %} symbol on it, then a Power token must be spent to use the effect.
-If you do not have the required Power token, then you can not play the section.
+If a player does not have the required Power token, then that section cannot be used.

-For each {% include icon_image.html link='files/images/icon-power-up.png' %} symbol in a section, you gain one Power token.
+For each {% include icon_image.html link='files/images/icon-power-up.png' %} symbol in a section, the player gains one Power token.